What is a Toggle Clamp?

 Why would you need a Toggle Clamp?

 A Toggle Clamp is designed to hold a workpiece or component securely on a work surface.
-Toggle Clamps are typically permanently fixed to the work surface using a mounting, either directly or using a template.
+Toggle Clamps are typically permanently fixed to the work surface using a base plate mounting, either directly or using a template.
 Toggle Clamps have a fast-action mechanism, allowing them be to be engaged or released in one quick movement and a linkage system of pivot pins and levers to boost the applied force.
 Once engaged, the Toggle Clamp is essentially locked.
+This makes them the ideal tool for a carpenter, when they need to hold assemblies of components in place while gluing them together.

-Toggle Clamps are often specified in repetitive manufacturing or production processes for their speed and ease of use.
+Toggle Clamps are often specified in repetitive manufacturing or production processes for their speed and ease of use, as they provide an ergonomic method of positioning, fixing and locating components.

-Our Toggle Clamps are serving customers in a host of environments and applications including automotive plants, food manufacture, trailers, engine testing and munitions.
+Our Toggle Clamps serve customers in various environments and applications, including metalworking, automotive plants, food manufacture, trailers, engine testing and munitions.

-If there is a common theme it is the challenge of finding a solid, whilst flexible, holding position in a manufacturing process or application.
+If there is a common theme it is the challenge of finding a solid, whilst flexible, means of holding a component in position in a manufacturing process or application.

 Download a catalogue